lkesteloot/robot/NOTES.md

 # To do

-* Move SCAD files to their own directory.
 * Read through all blog posts for the [power supply](https://hackaday.io/project/4154-bench-power-supply).
 * Watch control systems YouTube videos.
     * https://www.youtube.com/user/ControlLectures